ProfessionalsTraining, Education, Outreach and Resources for your organisation

-These sessions are free of charge, but we encourage early bookings to guarantee our involvement as we have limited capacity for 2018/19.
+These sessions are free of charge to Sheffield schools, but we encourage early bookings to guarantee our involvement as we have limited capacity.

 GSAs: A GSA is a gender and sexuality alliance group, which is a student lead group of individuals who aim to work towards an accepting environment for all people, regardless of sexual orientation or gender identity.
 The group isn’t just for people who identify as LGBT+ but anyone who believes in equality and LGBT+ rights.